Healthy Meal Ideas and Recipes

 blend in the blender until pancake batter consistency and pour into pan or waffle iron and cook until ready or spread onto a cookie sheet and bake in the oven until browned .

-For pasta, lasanga or matza balls it's the same recipe:
+For pasta, lasagna or matza balls :

 soaked buckwheat